dnobrega/DNS/docs/macos.md

 # Mac OS

-This list contains useful software you should install when usinig a Mac for the first time.
+This list contains useful software you should install when using a Mac for the first time.

 ## Xcode